MicrosoftDocs/sql-docs/docs/t-sql/statements/copy-into-transact-sql.md

 - Specify a custom row terminator for CSV files
 - Leverage SQL Server Date formats for CSV files
 - Specify wildcards and multiple files in the storage location path
-- Automatic schema discovery simplifies the process of defining and mapping source data into target tables.
+- Automatic schema discovery simplifies the process of defining and mapping source data into target tables
-- Auto-table creation process automatically creates the tables and works alongside with Automatic schema discovery.
+- The automatic table creation process automatically creates the tables and works alongside with automatic schema discovery

 Visit the following documentation for comprehensive examples and quickstarts using the COPY statement: